gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

 Array Manipulation
 ++++++++++++++++++

-Count 3/13
+Count 0/13

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Concatenate                              4               OK              Implemented by Concat Split                                    1,2             Not test        Implemented by Split,Squeeze Stack                                    1,4             Not test        Implemented by Unsqueeze,Concat Slice                                    1               Not test        Implemented by Slice Pad                                      2               OK              Implemented by Pad Transpose                                1               OK              Implemented by Transpose Broadcast                                                Not test        Not implemented OneHot                                   1,5             Not test        Implemented by Flatten,Gather,Reshape Flip                                     1               Not test        Implemented by Gather,Transpose,Identity
+Concatenate                              4               Not test        Implemented by Concat Split                                    1,2             Not test        Implemented by Split,Squeeze Stack                                    1,4             Not test        Implemented by Unsqueeze,Concat Slice                                    1               Not test        Implemented by Slice Pad                                      2               Not test        Implemented by Pad Transpose                                1               Not test        Implemented by Transpose Broadcast                                                Not test        Not implemented OneHot                                   1,5             Not test        Implemented by Flatten,Gather,Reshape Flip                                     1               Not test        Implemented by Gather,Transpose,Identity